jlkiri/react-easy-flip/README.md

 The code for the demo above can be found in this repository [here](https://github.com/jlkiri/react-easy-flip/tree/master/demo).

+## Requirements

+This library requires React version 16.8.0 or higher (the one with Hooks).

 ## In progress

 - [ ] Add Typescript support